vmuriart/esantorella.github.io/research.md

 <li><p><b>Which Value-Added Estimator Works Best and When?</b> <a href='/public/full_chapter2.pdf'>(working paper)</a></p>

 <p>As value-added estimation spreads to fields outside
-validation infeasible, estimators that perform well without millions of observations are increasingly needed.
+education, where data sets may be small and experimental validation infeasible, estimators that perform well without millions of observations are increasingly needed.
 I clarify conditions under which existing methods are identified, sign their biases, and derive asymptotic
     standard errors, and I develop a likelihood-based estimator.
+Monte Carlo experiments show that the the likelihood-based estimator nearly eliminates bias without increasing variance, and that confidence intervals based on the asymptotic distribution of the estimator give approximately correct but slightly anti-conservative coverage probabilities.
-In simulation, the likelihood-based estimator nearly eliminates bias without increasing variance.
-I compare results from each estimator on two real datasets: data on elite bureaucrat postings and local economic activity in India, and a dataset of eighth grade math teachers and test scores in New York City.</p>
+I compare results from each
+estimator on two real datasets: data on elite bureaucrat postings and local economic activity in India, and a dataset of eighth grade math teachers and test scores in New York City.</p>